-01 Nov 5 In-App Advertising Trends That Will Shape 2019
+01 Nov 5 In-App Mobile Advertising Trends That Will Shape 2019

 A popular mode of monetization for many developers, in-app advertising, offers creators a way to boost user engagement, customer retention, increase in-app purchases, and better improve the user experience.
 It gives brands the edge in reaching users within their target audience on a massive scale.

 According to Pubmatic, mobile video ad spends increased by 239% from the second quarter of 2017 to the second quarter of 2018.
 This towering figure also accounted for a year over year growth rate of nearly 700% from mobile apps.
 Clearly, the in-app ad business is booming and is primed for growth in 2019.

 Augmented Reality And Virtual Reality

 Stockholm-based startup Adverty recently launched what appears to be the first programmatic ad platform for AR and VR native ads.
 Using a supply-side platform, or known as SSP, the company is able to import 2D images into a 3D game map- For example, you might see an ad for Big Box Store on a billboard within a game scene, or even wrapped around a character’s coffee cup.

 CEO and co-founder Niklas Bakos has stated that the user viewability is “very, very close to 100%”.
 If that proves true, Adverty may have cracked the code on how to make ads both innocuous and impactful at the same time.
 And although the company is currently only working with game companies, particularly those using the Unity engine, the potential application across various verticals is staggering.

 Artificial Intelligence and Programmatic Ad Buying

 A much-hyped term over the past year, “AI”, has proven to be extremely fluid in its application, a multi-purpose answer to many different industries clamoring for more efficiency, automation, and predictive analytics.
 One unexpectedly powerful niche of implementation has been in the world of marketing.